Neurotech-Davis/Neurotech-Wiki/src/development_environment_setup/terminal.md

 # Terminal Commands

-Commands are what you type where the cursor mark appears.
+Commands are what you type after the cursor mark.
 Commands are structured as <abbreviated action> <inputs>.
 When reading an instruction set, you can recognize terminal commands by '$', '>', or '%' appearing before the command.
 To run the command, you will need to copy everything that appears right after one of these symbols into the terminal and then hit enter.
 (insert picture example)

-# Path
+**Path**

 A path is a way to represent where a folder or file is located.
 Each folder or file is separated by a '/'.
 Your desired folder or file will be the rightmost item and the folder(s) that contains this item will be located to the left; for example, "/folder/folder/file".

 Absolute Path

 This path starts with the root directory usually the 'Users' folder.
 The root directory is the folder that holds all of your folders and files; for example, "/Users/priyal/Desktop/Neurotech".

 Relative Path

 This is the shorthand version of the absolute path.
 To represent the previous folder, you can use '.'; for example, if you are currently in 'priyal' folder, then your shorthand path is "./Desktop/Neurotech".

-# Common Linux Commands
+**Common Linux Commands**

 If you have a Windows laptop, then you will need to either install WSL before being able to run these commands or use the equivalent Windows commands.
 See 'Additional Resources' for more information.

 Manual Page: man

 See what command does and how to use it.

 ```